ricniet/dissCovHRM/README.md

 # dissCovHRM

-Code related to covariate HRM.adding a line
+Code related to covariate HRM for my dissertation.